-What Are the High Risk Factors for Being Killed in a Motorcycle Crash?
+What Are the High Risk Factors for Being Killed in a Motorcycle Accident?

-Another sad finding of the GHSA study was that the risk factors for being killed in a motorcycle crash remained the same as in prior years.
+Another sad finding of the GHSA study was that the risk factors for being killed in a motorcycle accident remained the same as in prior years.
 These include the following top risks:

 - Motorcycle helmet use.
 While Texas allows adults 21 years old and older to not wear a motorcycle helmet, failing to wear a DOT-approved helmet significantly increases a rider’s chances of dying as well as suffering a more catastrophic injury in a crash.